Ll0rens/AWSTransitGatewayTerraform/readme.md

 ## Steps
 1. Download the Terraform configuration files for creating VPCs in AWS.

 2. Open a terminal and navigate to the directory where you downloaded the configuration files.
-3. Create a file called `terraform.tfvars` with the following content:

-vpc_count = 4

-4. Run the following command to initialize Terraform:
+3. Run the following command to initialize Terraform:

-terraform init
+`terraform init`

-5. Run the following command to verify that Terraform can create the resources correctly:
+4. Run the following command to verify that Terraform can create the resources correctly:

-terraform plan
+`terraform plan`

-6. If everything looks good, run the following command to create the VPCs:
+5. If everything looks good, run the following command to create the VPCs:

-terraform apply -var ‘vpc_count’=4
+`terraform apply -var ‘vpc_count’=4`

-7. Wait for the operations to complete and verify that the VPCs have been created successfully in the AWS console.
+6. Wait for the operations to complete and verify that the VPCs have been created successfully in the AWS console.

 That's it!
 You should now have 4 VPCs created in your AWS account.